CNate/PyWeek29/README.md

 Butterfly Effect: Z
 Escape: Pause

-RUN
+RUN:
 python main.py

-WHAT TO SEE
+WHAT TO SEE:
 A simple shmup.
 When you kill an enemy, you gain a hurricane charge.
 After 4 successful kills, you can fire the Butterfly Effect, an unstoppable large whirlwind that kills everything in its path.

-ATTRIBUTION
+ATTRIBUTION:
 Hillbilly Swing by Kevin MacLeod
 Link: https://incompetech.filmmusic.io/song/5705-hillbilly-swing
 License: http://creativecommons.org/licenses/by/4.0/